montplaisir/Red/src/README.txt

-# Reduce
+# Red
-Test OpenMP using reduction.
+Test using OpenMP, to be used by Cython/Python.